Consider or Choose? The Role and Power of Consideration Sets: Identifiability and Axiomatic Characterization

-Since the SSM model is fully characterized by the distribution $\lambda$ over subsets, the identification of the SSM model reduces to the identification of the distribution~$\lambda$.
-In what follows, we present a collection of results that provide different ways of how the distribution $\lambda$ can be computed.
-The first result requires the specification of the probabilities to choose an item $j$ over the offer sets in $N_j$ in order to compute the $\lambda (C)$ for $C \in N_j$.
+Recall that the consideration set model is fully characterized by the distribution $\lambdab$ over subsets.
+Therefore, the identification of the consideration set model reduces to the identification of the distribution~$\lambdab$.
+For simplicity, we refer to $\lambdab$ as the consideration set model throughout this section.
+In what follows, we present a collection of results that provide different ways to obtain the distribution $\lambdab$ in closed form.
+The first result requires the specification of the choice probabilities for selecting an item $j$ across the assortments in $N_j$ to compute $\lambda_C$ for each $C \in N_j$.

-\begin{theorem} \YC{Suppose that the collection of probabilities to choose product $j$}, i.e., $\{{\mathbb{P}}_j(S) \colon S \subseteq N_j\}$, is available and consistent with an underlying SSM model.
-Then we can reconstruct the model by uniquely computing $\lambda(C)$, for every $C \in N_j$, as follows
+\begin{theorem} \YC{Suppose that the collection of probabilities to choose product $j$}, i.e., $\{{\mathbb{P}}_j(S) \colon S \subseteq N_j\}$, is available and consistent with an underlying consideration set model.
+Then, we can reconstruct the model by uniquely computing $\lambda_C$, for every $C \in N_j$, as follows: